The Advantages of an Inherited Roth IRA

 Eligibility

-In 2022, anyone earning less than $144,000 individually (modified adjusted gross income (MAGI)), or earning less than $214,000 jointly as a couple, can open their own Roth IRA.
+In 2023, anyone earning a modified adjusted gross income (MAGI) less than $153,000 individually or $228,000 jointly as a couple can open their own Roth IRA.
 Higher earners cannot open or contribute to a Roth IRA.
 This taxable income level changes every year, so check the IRA rules to see if you can create a Roth IRA.

 Contributions

-The amount you can contribute to a Roth IRA is controlled by age.
+The contribution limit, or the amount you can contribute to a Roth IRA, is controlled by age.
 People over 50 are allowed to contribute more than people under 50.
-There is no age limit for people to contribute to a Roth IRA, as long as the money being contributed comes from earned income from work.
-A non-working spouse can also contribute to a Roth IRA if they have a spouse who is earning income.
+There is no age limit to contribute to a Roth IRA as long as the contributed funds come from earned income from work.
+A non-working spouse can also contribute to a Roth IRA if they have an income-earning spouse.

 Withdrawals

-Unlike other IRAs, there are no required minimum distributions (RMDs) with a Roth IRA.
+Unlike other IRAs, there are no required minimum distributions (RMDs) for the owner of a Roth IRA.
+Although beneficiaries of a Roth IRA are subject to the RMD rules relating to IRA distributions.

 Inheritance

 The rules for inheriting a Roth IRA have changed since the passage of the SECURE Act in 2019 (Setting Every Community Up for Retirement Enhancement).
-One of the changes this law made is who could access the lifetime benefit of the Roth IRA.
-(The lifetime benefit is that one does not need to take an IRA distribution out of the account but can let it accumulate.)
+This law changed who could access the lifetime benefit of the Roth IRA.

 After the Secure Act, only the following beneficiaries of an inherited Roth IRA can stretch it to take distributions based on their own life expectancy rate:

-All other Roth IRAbeneficiaries must distribute all the assets in the account within 10 years of the original owner's death.
+All other Roth IRA beneficiaries must comply with the 10-year rule.
+The 10-year rule requires the distribution of all assets in the account within the 10-year period of the original owner's death.

 Five-Year Rule

-Roth IRAs have a “five-year rule" on certain types of account withdrawals.
-If you fail to follow the five-year rule, you could wind up paying income tax on earnings withdrawals and a penalty.
+Roth IRAs have a “five-year rule" on certain account withdrawals.
+If you fail to follow the five-year rule, you could trigger tax consequences that could impact your tax bill.
+These may include incurring income tax on earnings withdrawals and a penalty.

 The clock starts ticking on January 1 of the year you made your first Roth IRA contribution.
 You can withdraw during these circumstances:

-• At age 59½, you can withdraw contributions and earnings with no penalty, if your Roth IRA has been open for at least five tax years.
+- At age 59½, you can withdraw contributions and earnings with no early withdrawal penalty if your Roth IRA has been open for at least five tax years.

-• If you converted a traditional IRA to a Roth, the 5-year period starts on January 1 of the year you make the conversion or inheritance.
+- If you completed a Roth IRA conversion from a traditional IRA, the 5-year period starts on January 1 of the year you make the conversion or inheritance.

-• If you inherit a Roth IRA that is at least five years old, you can withdraw all of the money tax-free as a lump-sum distribution.
-If you are eligible, you can also choose to stretch out payments over five years by taking the required minimum distributions.
+If you inherit a Roth IRA at least five years old, you can withdraw all the money tax-free as a lump-sum distribution.
+If you are eligible, you can stretch out payments over five years by taking the required minimum distributions.
 This option is helpful if the Roth IRA has not been in place for five years.
 Distribution rules determine that “contributions" are paid out first.
-This makes it possible to leave the “earnings" portion in the account until later when it hopefully meets the five-year rule.
-That way you can avoid paying taxes on the earnings (not contribution) part of the account.
-Just be sure all of the money has been taken out of the account by December 31 of the fifth year or you could face a 50% penalty on that remaining amount.
+This makes it possible to leave the “earnings" portion in the account until it meets the five-year rule.
+You can avoid tax consequences.
+You will avoid paying taxes on the account's earnings.
+Just be sure you have taken all of the money out of the account by December 31 of the fifth year, or you could face a 50% penalty on that remaining amount.

 The five-year rule doesn't apply if you are withdrawing up to $10,000 in earnings to pay for a first home, higher education, health insurance premiums if you are unemployed, or medical expenses that exceed 10% of your adjusted gross income.
 If you have any questions, be sure to talk to an estate planning attorney or tax advisor before you make a withdrawal.